-Two sources were used to define and identify disadvantaged communities, the CORE MPO's Environmental Justice Plan (2019 Update) and the U.S. Department of Transportation's (USDOT) Transportation Disadvantaged Census Tracts (Historically Disadvantaged Communities) geodatabase.
+Two sources were used to define and identify disadvantaged communities, the CORE MPO's Environmental Justice Plan (2019 Update) and the USDOT's Transportation Disadvantaged Census Tracts (Historically Disadvantaged Communities) geodatabase.
 Both sources provide rigorous methodologies for identifying disadvantaged communities.
 Importantly, the USDOT-defined "Historically Disadvantaged Community" is consistent with the federal Justice40 Initiative and the guidelines of the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) Discretionary Grant program.4 Both sources are discussed in detail in the sections that follow.